azadealmasi/christmas-cash-cross-sell-targeting/README.md

 ```
 .
-├── data/                     # Clean datasets used for analysis and modelling
+├── data/                     # Datasets used for analysis and modelling
 │   └── data.xlsx

 ├── notebooks/                # Data preparation and targeting logic